WHAT IS PURPLE FLAG?

 - It features venues, public spaces and the activities within them

 - It concerns both short term vibrancy and an enduring viability

 - It is a collaborative approach Flag

-DERRY HAVE SECURED PURPLE FLAG STATUS FOR EIGHTH YEAR IN ROW
+DERRY HAVE SECURED PURPLE FLAG STATUS FOR 9th YEAR IN ROW

-The Association of Town and City Management has awarded Derry Purple Flag status for the eighth year in a row.
+The Association of Town and City Management has awarded Derry Purple Flag status for the 9th year in a row.

 The city has been awarded the prestigious accolade, that recognises town and city centre’s meeting standards in its evening and night time economy offerings.

 To read more on 2018 press release click here